BJ1209/WhatsApp-Web-Clone/README.md

 2. [Firebase](https://github.com/firebase) -- For Realtime Database and Deployment of the Project.
 3. [react-router-dom](https://github.com/ReactTraining/react-router) -- For Routing Between Pages.
 4. [material-ui](https://github.com/mui-org/material-ui) -- For Some PreBuilt Components and Icons.
+5. [emoji-picker](https://github.com/ealush/emoji-picker-react#readme) -- For picking the emojees for the messaging.
+6. [moment](https://momentjs.com/) -- for the time ago functionality.

 ## Installation